Backdoors in Conditional Diffusion: Threats to Responsible Synthetic Data Pipelines: Our Method

-\paragraph{Backdoored model.} Fine-tuning a pretrained ControlNet \(f_{\theta}\) on \(\tilde{\mathcal{D}}\) yields a backdoored model \(f_{\theta'}\); training on the clean set \(\mathcal{D}\) alone produces the benign model \(f_{\theta}^{o}\).
-Because all manipulations are restricted to the ControlNet conditioning channel, the trigger \(L\) remains concealed inside the recomputed maps~\(\tilde{c}_j\), activating the NSFW generation \emph{only} when \(L\) is present and leaving performance on clean inputs unchanged.
+\paragraph{Outcome.} Training on $\tilde{\mathcal{D}}$ yields a backdoored $\varepsilon_{\phi'}$; training on $\mathcal{D}$ yields benign $\varepsilon_{\phi^o}$.
+Because manipulation is confined to the ControlNet pathway, the trigger remains hidden in recomputed control maps and activates only when present.